aaronnorby/reduction/README.md

 Included is a configuration for `DefinePlugin` to make sure that `process.env.NODE_ENV` is set to `'production'` so that we can conditionally render Redux DevTools and take it out when we're in production.

+It also uses the `extract-text-webpack-plugin`.
+This is configured to pull the css/scss out of the bundle and put it in its own styles bundle so that a link can be included to it in the index html page as you traditionally would.
+This allows the first server-generated markup to be rendered with your custom styles instead of having a flash of unstyled content before the JavaScript application is bootstrapped.

 ## `src/store/`